Distortion matrix approach for ultrasound imaging of random scattering media: Results

 \subsection{Confocal imaging with the reflection matrix}

 The sample under study is a tissue-mimicking phantom with a speed of sound $c\p=1542 \pm 10$ m/s.
-It is composed of a random distribution of unresolved scatterers which generate an ultrasonic speckle characteristic of human tissue.
-The phantom also contains a few echogene point-like targets and a hyperechoic 5 mm-diameter inclusion for resolution and contrast quantification, respectively.
-A 15 mm-thick layer of plexiglass ($c_a\sim2750$~m/s~\cite{Carlson2003}) is placed on top of the phantom to act as both a strongly aberrating and reverberating layer (Fig.~\ref{acqfig}A).
-This experiment mimics the situation of in-vivo brain imaging in which the skull generates both strong absorption, aberrations and multiple reflections.
+It is composed of a random distribution of unresolved scatterers which generate an ultrasonic speckle characteristic of human tissue \laura{(gray background in Fig.\ \ref{acqfig}A)}.
+The phantom also contains \alex{eight subwavelength nylon monofilaments of diameter $0.1$~mm placed perpendicularly to the probe (white point-like targets).
+The bright circular target located at depth $z=50$~mm on the image (Fig.\ \ref{acqfig}B) is a section of a hyperechoic cylinder composed of a higher density of unresolved scatterers.} A 15 mm-thick layer of plexiglass [$c_a\sim2750$~m/s~\cite{Carlson2003}] is placed on top of the phantom to \laura{create both strong aberrations and multiple reflections} (Fig.~\ref{acqfig}A).

 Our matrix approach begins with the experimental acquisition of the reflection matrix $\mathbf{R}$ using an ultrasonic transducer array placed in direct contact with the plexiglass layer (Fig.~\ref{acqfig}A).
 The reflection matrix is built by plane wave beamforming in emission, and reception by each individual element~\cite{Montaldo2009}.
 Acquired in this way, the reflection matrix is denoted $\Rut(t)\equiv R(\uout,\tin,t)$, where $\mathbf{u}$ defines the spatial positions of the transducers and $t$ is the time-of-flight.
 Details of the experimental acquisition are given in the \textit{Methods}.
 A conventional ultrasound image consists of a map of the local reflectivity of the medium.
 This information can be obtained from $\Rut$ by applying appropriate time delays to perform focusing in post-processing, both in emission and reception~\cite{Montaldo2009}.
 This focusing can also be easily performed in the frequency domain, where matrix products allow the mathematical projection of $\mathbf{R}$ between different mathematical bases~\cite{Lambert2019}.
 The bases implicated in this work are sketched in Fig.\ \ref{acqfig}A. They are (\textit{i}) the recording basis, which here corresponds to the transducer array elements located at $\mathbf{u}$, (\textit{ii}) the illumination basis which is composed of the incident plane waves with angle $\theta$, (\textit{iii}) the spatial Fourier basis, mapped by the transverse wave number ${k_x}$, from which the aberration and multiple reflection issues will be addressed, and (\textit{iv}) the focused basis in which the ultrasound image is built, here composed of points $\mathbf{r}=x\hat{x}+z\hat{z}$ inside the medium.
 In the following, we use this matrix formalism to present our techniques for local aberration correction and clutter noise removal.
 This is the ideal formalism in which to develop our approach which requires that we be able to move flexibly from one basis to the other, in either input or output.